Integrative Psychotherapy: A Comprehensive Guide

 "Psychotherapy integration can be defined as an attempt to look beyond the confines of single-school approaches to see what can be learned from other perspectives." - Psychiatric Times

-Integrative Psychotherapy With Matthew Frener in London
+Integrative Psychotherapy With Matthew Frener in Fitzrovia, London & Online

 I work with adults on a one-to-one basis, both in person and online.
 My approach is relational, trauma-informed, and adapted to each person I work with.

 I do not operate from a fixed protocol - I work with you as a whole person, drawing on whatever combination of approaches is most useful at any given point in our work together.
+To read about me and the way in which I work, click here.

 Issues I commonly work with include anxiety, depression, trauma, PTSD, ADHD, addiction, bereavement, relationship difficulties, LGBTQ+ identity, and minority stress.

 Sessions are 50 minutes and available weekly, in person in Fitzrovia or online via video call.
+To read about practical information for integrative psychotherapy sessions, click here.

-How to Choose an Integrative Psychotherapist in London
+How to Choose an Integrative Psychotherapist in London & Online

 If you are looking for an integrative psychotherapist in London more broadly, here is what to look for:

-Professional accreditation - Look for therapists registered with the BACP or UKCP.
+Look for therapists registered with the BACP or UKCP.
 These organisations require rigorous training and adherence to ethical standards.
 The BACP directory lists over 18,000 registered therapists searchable by location and presenting issue.

-Training in multiple modalities - A genuine integrative therapist will have formal training across several therapeutic approaches, not just a primary model with a passing familiarity with others.
+A genuine integrative therapist will have formal training across several therapeutic approaches, not just a primary model with a passing familiarity with others.

-A relational emphasis - The quality of the therapeutic relationship is the strongest predictor of outcomes.
+The quality of the therapeutic relationship is the strongest predictor of outcomes.
 In an initial consultation, notice how you feel - heard, understood, and at ease.

-Fit with your presenting issues - Ask specifically whether the therapist has experience with your particular concerns.
+Ask specifically whether the therapist has experience with your particular concerns.
 Integrative does not mean all-purpose; good therapists know their areas of depth.

 As the UKCP notes: